Phase 1 Environmental Site Assessment Cost

 Case Study on Low Phase 1 Environmental Site Assessment Cost

-Earlier this year, geologists were hired to investigate an industrial property, where a major error was discovered in a prior Phase 1 ESA by a different company.
+Earlier this year, geologists were hired to investigate an industrial property, where a major error was discovered in a prior Phase 1 ESA by a different environmental professional.
 There was no surprise to learn the report was sold at a low cost.
 The report completely missed a gas station on the lot for over 10 years and didn’t mention the existing underground tank.
 Other errors and omissions were also found.
 This disqualified the report from the CERCLA Innocent Landowner Liability Protection policy.
-The buyer was misled by the conclusions of the lower Phase I Environmental Report cost.
+The buyer was misled by the conclusions of the low-budget environmental due diligence report.
 Consequently, the buyer already purchased the property with a massive amount of liability.

 Numerous cases like this arise each week.
 And they consequently link back to going cheap on the Phase 1 ESA process.
 For every three price quotes, Clients might find one for about 30% less than the others.
 This should raise a red flag.
 Consumers must know that it can actually cost hundreds to thousands above the lowest bidder’s price, just to make a proper Phase 1 Environmental Site Assessment.